 There are generally two basic types of life insurance to consider – term and permanent policies.

 Term life insurance is a policy that lasts for a set number of years (the term) as long as the premium is paid.
 Once the term expires you are no longer covered under the policy.
 To continue the coverage, you generally have two options: to shop for a new policy or convert your policy into permanent life insurance.
 Term life insurance includes a death benefit in the form of a lump sum of cash that's paid out to a beneficiary by the life insurance company when you die.
 This lump sum can be used for a variety of things, from burial expenses to mortgage and debt payments, to living expenses for your family, or whatever the beneficiary chooses.
 The death benefit is typically tax-free.
 Term life insurance generally offers you:

 Permanent life insurance is the general term for life insurance policies that do not expire.
 Unlike term life insurance, which provides death benefit protection for a specific period of years, permanent life insurance can last the lifetime of the insured, as long as premiums are paid, subject to the terms of the policy.
 These policies may also offer the potential to build cash value.
-The cash value for permanent life insurance policies grows generally tax-deferred, which means you don’t pay taxes on any earnings as long as the policy remains active1.
-Policyholders can access cash value for a variety of reasons, such as building a nest egg for retirement, boosting the death benefit, or to help supplement retirement income through a policy loan.2
+The cash value for permanent life insurance policies grows generally tax-deferred, which means you don’t pay taxes on any earnings as long as the policy remains active.1 Policyholders can access cash value for a variety of reasons.2 It can help:

 A permanent life insurance policy typically costs more than a term life policy but permanent life coverage offers you: